bigbizze/pinescript-docs/final_combined_manual.md

 Introduction

-The way scripts can obtain information about the chart and symbol they are currently running on is through a subset of Pine Script ™'s [built-in variables](https://www.tradingview.com/pine-script-docs/v5/language/Variables/).
+The way scripts can obtain information about the chart and symbol they are currently running on is through a subset of Pine Script ™'s .
 The ones we cover here allow scripts to access information relating to:

 • The chart's prices and volume
 • The chart's symbol